Clokey, Madrono 7(3): 71, 1943

 What is Opuntia charlestonensis?

-Opuntia charlestonensis is a prickly pear cactus that occurs from about 6,000 to 8,000 ft on Mt Charleston, NV.
-It is proposed to be a hybrid cactus derived from two species, O. phaeacantha and O. polyacantha erinacea.
+Opuntia charlestonensis is a prickly pear cactus that occurs from about 6,000 to 8,000 ft in Kyle Canyon on Mt Charleston, Nevada.
+It is proposed to be a hybrid taxon derived from two species, O. phaeacantha and O. polyacantha erinacea.

 Plants may be 20 to 40 cm tall and up to 1.5 m across.
 They are generally prostrate, but short branches of a few cladodes may arise from prostrate main branches.
 Cladodes are oval or obovate and 10-20 cm long and 7-14 cm wide.
 Cladodes may be strongly purple in the winter and spring.
 Spines (4-6) are light in color and spreading in all directions.

 O. charlestonensis has yellow or canary-yellow flowers that darken late on the day of anthesis; there may be a blush of red in the flower centers.
 Flowers are 4-5 cm across.
 Stamens and anthers are yellow as is the style and stigma.
 However, the style may be tinged with red.
 Fruit is oval and dull reddish-purple with a green pulp.
 Seeds are flat and 4-5 mm in diameter.

 O. charlestonensis is sympatric with the two proposed parental Opuntia species, but O. dulcis also grows in Kyle canyon.
 This latter Opuntia has not been investigated as a possible parent.

 This prickly pear was originally (1943) only known from Kyle Canyon on Mt.
 Charleston, NV.
 However, in 2014 a population of this Opuntia was reported in CA where it also seems to be formed by hybridization.